JackAubrey/functional-programming/README_20_Java_Generics.md

     //
     doSome(new CBound());

+### Upper and Lower Bounding note
+**Taken from SonarLint note:**
+Expressions at an input position, such as arguments passed to a method, can have a more specific type than the type expected by the method, which is called covariance.
+Expressions at an output position, such as a variable that receives the return result from a method, can have a more general type than the method’s return type, which is called contravariance.
+This can be traced back to the Liskov substitution principle.
+In Java, type parameters of a generic type are invariant by default due to their potential occurrence in both input and output positions at the same time.
+A classic example of this is the methods T get() (output position) and add(T element) (input position) in interface java.util.List.
+We could construct cases with invalid typing in List if T were not invariant.
+Wildcards can be employed to achieve covariance or contravariance in situations where the type parameter appears in one position only:
+- <? extends Foo> for covariance (input positions)
+- <? super Foo> for contravariance (output positions) However, covariance is ineffective for the return type of method since it is not an input position.
+Making it contravariant also has no effect since it is the receiver of the return value which must be contravariant (use-site variance in Java).
+Consequently, a return type containing wildcards is generally a mistake.

+- Upper bound Wildcard − ? extends Type.
+- Lower bound Wildcard − ? super Type.
+- Unbounded Wildcard − ?

+Classify the type of parameters passed to a method as in and out parameter.

+- **in variable** − An in variable provides data to the code.
+  For example, copy(src, destination).
+  Here src acts as in variable being data to be copied.
+- **out variable** − An out variable holds data updated by the code.
+  For example, copy(src, destination).
+  Here destination acts as in variable having copied data.

+**Guidelines for Wildcards.**
+- **Upper bound wildcard** − If a variable is of in category, use extends keyword with wildcard.
+- **Lower bound wildcard** − If a variable is of out category, use super keyword with wildcard.
+- **Unbounded wildcard** − If a variable can be accessed using Object class method then use an unbound wildcard.
+- **No wildcard** − If code is accessing variable in both in and out category then do not use wildcards.

 ### Wild Cards & Upper Bound Wild Card
 The question mark symbol "?" is called a wild card in generics.
 When we us it without any kind of "extension" it is called "unbounded" wildcard.